 Crepe Myrtles should never be topped.
 The practice destroys the natural shape of the plants and negatively impacts their health.
 Photo by Neil Sperry.

 In summary, if you are concerned only about health and structural integrity, prune your Crepe Myrtle like a small shade tree.
 If you are concerned with the aesthetics, prune it like a small shade tree and also tip prune.
-If you really want show, prune the seedpods as they die.
+If you really want showmanship quality, prune the seedpods as they die.
 Each additional step involves more time and cost.
-What is right for you depends on your personal preference, the characteristics of the plant, the site and of course ... your budget.
+What is right for you depends on your personal preference, the characteristics of the plant, the site, and of course ... your budget.